Need Help? Give us a call.

 —Evan M. Cobb, Director of Digital Strategy, Digital Peak Management

 Claim your listings on ratings and review sites, such as Yelp.
 Use signage in your location and links on your website or in your emails to encourage your customers to write reviews of your business.
 Monitor your reviews and quickly respond to any that are negative.
 Try to maintain a rating of four stars or above.
+Reading or writing social media reviews or comments will influence the shopping behavior of around 67% of consumers.

 Email is one of the most effective digital marketing tactics out there.
 Whether they’re consumers or business buyers, and no matter what their age, just about everyone checks their email.
 Create a monthly email newsletter or send out regular marketing messages with special offers, news, and discounts.